 I remember being in my late forties.
-While putting on my make up I thought to my self “I don’t see the signs of aging like wrinkles, no darkness under my eyes, smoothes firm skin, but I did have a few gray strands of hair.
+One day while putting on my make up, I thought to my self “I don’t see the signs of aging like wrinkles, no darkness under my eyes, smoothes firm skin, but I did have a few gray strands of hair.
 So all in all, I was still looking good.

 Fast forward a few years – I was still looking good in my 50s, but I found that when I wore my hair back in a ponytail, I would get a slight lift in my skin which in turn made me look younger.
 OK, I thought…it’s starting (meaning the sagging).

 I never considered the changes that were going on in the inside (out of ignorance) for worrying about my fading youth.
 I didn’t realize it then, but taking care of the inside will manifest itself on the outside.

 Your later end shall be greater than your first, the Bible says.
 Oh, my dear Sisters, a better life — a great life is here, dispite the seasons of change we go through.
 Knowing what to expect in our physical bodies will prepare for life in our new season.

 The Beginning of the Change

 Shortly before menopause you will probably experience changes in your period.
 Heavy bleeding during periods is not uncommon.
 You may even experience light periods.
 You’re going into menopause.
 Just because you’re facing menopause, doesn’t mean pregnancy can’t happen—-you are still menstruating!
 This period of change is called “Perimenouse“.

 What’s happening is, your ovaries start shutting down their baby making function, causing the hormones they produce — estrogen, progesterone, and testosterone — to fluctuate and decline.
 While this is happening, not only may you notice heavy bleeding, but other symptoms like hot flashes, breasts tenderness, longer/shorter menstrual cycles, acne, loss of libido (sex drive) vaginal dryness, anxiety, depression, and trouble sleeping.